StuartsProjects/GPSTutorial/Readme.md

 Then it's either got a poor view of the sky, has a poor antenna or is faulty.
 There is no magic bit of code that will fix this problem.

+## No GPS Characters

+If the serial monitor is blank then either you have a faulty GPS or its connected wrong, its also possible the GPS baud rate is wrong.
+Reversing the GPSRX and GPSTX pins can be tried, I have not known this damage a GPS, but no guarantees.

+If the characters you see on the serial monitor are garbage, then it likely you have the GPS baud rate wrong.
+Check the documentation for your GPS.

-##Hardware Serial Ports
+## Using Hardware Serial Ports
 If you have an Arduino with additional hardware serial ports such as the ATmega1284P or ATmega 2560 you should use the hardware serial ports for the GPS, the echo code is here;

     //Simple_HardwareSerial_GPS_Echo

     //Reads characters from a GPS using one of the Arduinos Hardware Serial
-    //port and echos them to the Arduino Serial Monitor at 115200 baud.
+    //ports and echos them to the Arduino Serial Monitor at 115200 baud.

     //Define the hardware serial port and the baud rate the GPS is using below, 9600 baud is common.